Rudolf Höss: Family

 Hans-Jürgen's younger son, Rainer, presented himself as a researcher determined to expose his grandfather's crimes.
 However, Rainer has been accused of trading on his name and defrauding the families of Holocaust victims for financial gain.
-Rainer has reportedly been criminally convicted 13 times, most recently for fraud in August 2020.
-Hans-Jürgen's eldest son, Kai-Uwe, an evangelical pastor, who had previously kept out of the public eye, said, "I just want him [Rainer] to stop defrauding people using the names and ashes of millions of Holocaust victims."
+Rainer has been criminally convicted 13 times, most recently for fraud in August 2020.
+Hans-Jürgen's eldest son, Kai Uwe, an evangelical pastor, has publicly addressed the legacy of the Holocaust and spoken about the importance of opposing hatred and antisemitism.
+In relation to his younger brother's actions, he stated, "I just want him [Rainer] to stop defrauding people using the names and ashes of millions of Holocaust victims."

 Inge-Brigitt, also simply known as "Brigitte", another daughter of the commandant, never read her father's memoir, saying it did not interest her and that "the Nazis always get a bad press and no one else does."
 Nonetheless, she criticized Rainer's actions, saying he had not been born at the time, could thus not know what had happened, and so must be "a lying, drug-addicted, fame-seeking, money-hungry, evil young man".
-For a long time, Inge-Brigitt was secretive about her childhood, including to her own children and the press; journalist and writer Thomas Harding (great-nephew of Hanns Alexander, the man who tracked down and arrested Höss) had to talk to Inge-Brigitt for three years before she agreed to an interview in 2013, the first interview ever given by one of Höss's children, where Inge-Brigitt described him as the "nicest father in the world".
+For a long time, Inge-Brigitt was secretive about her childhood, including to her own children and the press; journalist and writer Thomas Harding (great-nephew of Hanns Alexander, the man who tracked down and arrested Höss) had to talk to Inge-Brigitt for three years before she agreed to an interview in 2013, the first interview ever given by one of Höss' children, where Inge-Brigitt described him as the "nicest father in the world".
 She acknowledged that what happened in the Auschwitz camp was "very wrong" and claimed to have been oblivious to the atrocities as a child, knowing only that the camp had prisoners.
 In a 2021 interview to Harding, her last before her death in 2023, the then 88-year-old Inge-Brigitt, while condemning the atrocities committed at the Auschwitz camp, seemingly defended Höss, stating: "It was not my dad's fault.
 I don't think he knew what he got into when he started.
 Because he was very unhappy many times.
 And when I talked with my mom after all this happened, you know, she told me he was a very unhappy man."
 When Harding voiced his disagreement with Inge-Brigitt's characterization, she ultimately and reluctantly agreed that Höss was responsible.